Vyral/base-template/_posts/2019-04-07-whats-in-my-listing-presentation-swag-bag.md

 {% include youtube.html %}

-While on my way to a listing appointment, I thought it would be a good idea to show you how our team prepares with a look at our listing bag.&nbsp;
+While on my way to a listing appointment, I thought it would be a good idea to show you how the Wolek Group prepares, with a look at our listing bag.&nbsp;

 **Whenever we have a listing appointment and it’s time for us to go, we pick up a "swag bag" which includes a lot of goodies inside.**